cathyzoller/ticket_to_fly/PITCHME.md

     .then((resp) => {
 ```

-@[4]

-@[6-12]

 @[14]

-Note: We're using javascript's FormData, (slide) appending the data we want to send to the backend. (slide).  httpPostForm is just a utility function calls fetch with a POST method

----

-### Endpoint Receives Image Data from a Client Application
+Note: which appends the data to form_data object (slide) and POSTS it to a phoenix endpoint via fetch.
+Note that all we need to provide is the name of the file.

 ---